Updated: Jul 5

 Your long-awaited appointment with the pediatric neurologist had finally arrived.
 After a 20-minute interview he states his diagnosis.

 Doc #1: Your child has a disorder called #ADHD.
-This means that his brain has structural and chemical differences from a normative brain.
+This means that his brain has structural and chemical differences from a normative brain, resulting in his attention deficit.
 The best treatment is a combination of #pharmaceuticaldrugs and behavior therapy.

 Which doctor would attract more patients to his practice?